Expressibility-Enhancing Strategies for Quantum Neural Networks: Method

 Then applying the linear transformation $w_1\langle O\rangle + w_2$ yields

-where The analysis given above clearly shows that the quantum circuits utilizing one qubit can only express functions consisting of linear combinations of $1,x,\sqrt{1-x^2}$.
+where The above analysis clearly shows that the quantum circuits utilizing one qubit can only express functions consisting of linear combinations of $1,x,\sqrt{1-x^2}$.
 Next, we theoretically analyze why these quantum circuits cannot approximate $\sin x$ well.

-\textbf{Error Analysis.} Based on Taylor expansion, we have:
+\paragraph{Error Analysis.} Based on Taylor expansion, we have:

 Then the linear transformation of the measurement expectation is,